 The growth of Fans shows the number of acquired likes either on a monthly or weekly basis.

 Page posts reports show the activity level of each competitor.
-What time of content they share the most: images, videos, or text-only posts.
+What time of content do they share the most: images, videos, or text-only posts.
 The data from the Report will help you better adjust your social media content strategy to the competition.

 Page Posts shows how many posts each competitor is posting either on a weekly or monthly basis.